10 Snakes With Deadly Toad Toxin Resistance

 Wagler's Snake Xenodon merremii toads

 A highly bufophagous (toad-eating) snake of eastern and southern Brazil.
-Wagler’s snake measures under 1 metre, and mainly appears in open areas, avoiding the Amazon rainforest, but appearing in Atlantic forests and sweeping cerrado savannah.
+Wagler’s snake mainly appears in open areas, avoiding the Amazon rainforest, but is common in sweeping cerrado savannah and fields near dark Atlantic forests.

-Like hognose snakes, Xenodon meremmi possesses enlarged adrenal glands, which keep its heart rate steady after consuming bufotoxins.
-Wagler’s snake possesses no venom, but is an extremely close mimic of its neighbour the crossed pitviper.
-When threatened, Wagler’s snake rears its chest up and hisses to create a false impression of deadliness.
+Like the US hognose snakes, Xenodon meremmi possesses enlarged adrenal glands, which keep its heart rate steady after consuming bufotoxins.
+Wagler’s snake possesses no venom of its own, but is an extremely close mimic of its neighbour the crossed pitviper.
+When threatened, Wagler’s snake rears its chest up and hisses loudly, to create a false impression of deadliness.

 6 Terrestrial garter snake